Unidata/tds/docs/src/public/userguide/pages/thredds/InvCatalogServerSpec.md

 </xsd:complexType>
 ~~~

-This adds a latest proxy dataset (name is lexigraphically greatest in the scan).
+This adds a latest proxy dataset (name is lexicographically greatest in the scan).
 The `name` attribute will set the name of the proxy dataset, and the `top` attribute indicates if the proxy dataset should appear at the top or bottom of the list of dataset in this collection.
 Default behavior in the TDS if any these attributes are missing is to name the dataset "`latest.xml`", and place the dataset at the top of the collection.
 If `lastModifedLimit` attribute is set, the TDS will exclude any dataset that was last modified within the number of minutes specified by the `lastModifedLimit` attribute.

 An example is available in the [datasetScan](tds_dataset_scan_ref.html) documentation.